Governor General's Awards: Governor General's Medals in Architecture

-The Governor General's Medals in Architecture have been presented since 1982, continuing the tradition of the Massey Medals, which had been awarded between 1950 and 1970.
+The Governor General's Medals in Architecture have been presented since 1982, continuing the tradition of the Massey Medals for Architecture, which had been awarded between 1950 and 1970.
 Up to twelve medals are awarded every two years, with no distinction among the medals awarded.
 The Royal Architectural Institute of Canada administers the competition.

 Governor General's Awards in Commemoration of the Persons Case

 The Governor General's Awards in Commemoration of the Persons Case have been presented since their creation by Governor General Edward Schreyer in 1979, and honour the promotion of equality for girls and women in Canada.
 Five awards are given annually to candidates chosen from across the country, in addition to one award to a Canadian youth.
 The awards are administered by Status of Women Canada and may be presented to persons of any gender; in 2008, Ben Barry became the first man to win the award.